become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 ### [Ashish Prajapati](https://www.linkedin.com/in/ash-tech/)
 <img style="border-radius: 8px; float: left; width: 100px; margin: 8px;" alt="Ashish" src="assets/img/ash.png">

 Ashish Prajapati is a technical instructor based in London, UK.
 He delivers a wide range of technical trainings to AWS customers across EMEA.
 Ashish has a deep background as a virtualization and cloud migration expert for companies of all sizes.
 This allows him to leverage his field knowledge into classroom by bringing real world examples to his students.
-He has created various technical resources which are listed on this website - Analogies Cloud (https://www.analogiescloud.com).
+He has created various technical resources which are listed on this website - [Analogies Cloud](https://www.analogiescloud.com).

 ### [Jamila Jamilova](https://www.linkedin.com/in/jjamilova/)
 <img style="border-radius: 8px; float: left; width: 100px; margin: 8px;" alt="Jamila" src="assets/img/jamila.png">